Rebecapreza/RebecaPreza/README.md

-# Olá, me chamo Rebeca !
+# Hi, my name is Rebeca !
-## Bem vindo ao meu perfil GitHub 👋
+## Welcome to my GitHub profile 👋

 - 🔭 I am currently working in systems development at Bosch Brazil.